dive-be/laravel-feature-flags/README.md

 ## Usage

+_For a full list of what's available to you, please refer to the [Feature contract](https://github.com/dive-be/laravel-feature-flags/blob/master/src/Contracts/Feature.php) for an exhaustive list._

 ### Setting up your app's initial features

 Seeding the (initial) features can be done in a regular Laravel seeder.